rpflugfelder/rpflugfelder.github.io/_posts/2022-06-20-detection.md

 Remote vehicle detection has potential to innovate traffic monitoring and traffic prediction models which are today essential for autonomous driving and smart cities.

 # Goal
-Given our <a href="https://arxiv.org/abs/2001.10900">previous work</a> on satellite video, research a new approach for vehicle detection with the All-Frames sequences of SkySat satellite images.
-Understand the use of spatiotemporal (recurrent), neural networks and associative memories and compare their differences for the given task.
-Study the potential impact of this new sensor modality.
-Participate with our international research team (<a href="https://www.iarai.ac.at/traffic4cast/">IARAI</a>, <a href="https://philab.phi.esa.int">ESA Phi Lab</a>, <a href="http://www.planet.com">Planet</a>).
+Given our [previous work](https://arxiv.org/abs/2204.06828) on satellite video, the thesis aims at a new approach for vehicle detection with the All-Frames images of SkySat.
+Starting with the existing encoder-decoder network, a new generative network should be designed for the new data.
+The network should allow the visualisation of features in the encoder to better understand the generalisation process.
+The aim of the thesis is to develop a self-supervised or unsupervised learning method.

 # Requirements
 * Basic knowledge in computer vision or computer graphics
 * Basic experience in C++, Python, Julia
 * Interest in machine learning, maths, statistics
-* Interest in collaborating internationally with others
+* Interest in collaborating internationally with other partners ([IARAI](https://www.iarai.ac.at/traffic4cast/), [Planet](http://www.planet.com), [ESA](https://philab.phi.esa.int))

 # Workflow
 ## TUM